hongfuli/en-copy/the-little-prince/chapter-2.md

 "This is only his box.
 The sheep you asked for is inside."

-I was very suprised to see a light break over the face of my young judge:
+I was very surprised to see a light break over the face of my young judge:

 "That is exactly the way i wanted it!
 Do you think that this sheep will have to have a great deal of grass?"